Orange boss sees end to French telecom price war

 "I think that a well-regulated market with three operators would function very well, with four operators it can operate but it's more complicated and it will require cooperation between operators," Richard said.

-Number two player Numericable-SFR has said it would be the natural buyer of Bouygues Telecom, which has posted losses since Iliad's arrival.
+Number two player Numericable-SFR NUME.PA has said it would be the natural buyer of Bouygues Telecom (BOUY.PA), which has posted losses since Iliad's arrival.

 There were also three-way talks last year between Orange, Iliad and Bouygues over a deal, but they fell apart on issues of price and how to divide up the company among the two buyers.